esphome/esphome-docs/components/modbus_controller.rst

 .. _modbus_register_count:

-Optimize modbus communications
+Optimizing modbus communications
 ------------------------------

-``register_count`` can also be used to skip a register in consecutive range.
+``register_count`` can be used to skip a register in consecutive range.

-An example is a SDM meter, with interesting data in register addresses 0, 2, 4 and 6:
+An example is an SDM meter, with interesting data in register addresses 0, 2, 4 and 6:

 .. code-block:: yaml